jdlaurence/XROMM_HelicalAxis/instructions.md

 HAdataRaw contains technical descriptive information about the axis, like the unit vector, rotation angle, and translation.

-HADataMaya contains the data required to import and visualize the axis in Maya.
+HAdataMaya contains the data required to import and visualize the axis in Maya.

 ## Step 3: Import helical axis into Maya.